Introduction

 Breakdown region

 Due to very high electric field in the depletion region due to high VGS, avalanche multiplication happens.
-Due to this the current increases rapidly with VDS as shown in in this figure.
+Due to this the current increases rapidly with VDS as shown in in the figure.
 If the current is not controlled through a series resistor, the device may heat up quickly and get destroyed.